 - Or other goals as identified by the mentee

 Application and Matching Process

-Applications for the 2019 season are now closed.
-Interested early career farmers and experienced farmers may contact us to learn more about future opportunities.
 If an early career farmer is eligible, an appropriate mentor will be identified.
 Since mentoring relationships are made in response to the specific needs and interests of mentees and the available matches, a mentoring relationship is not guaranteed.

 Once a match is identified, a Mentoring Agreement is shared with both the mentee and mentor for their consideration, negotiation, and signature.

 - Learning goals of the mentee as outlined in the Growing Season Learning Plan

 - Timeline of the mentorship